LiChiehLin/3D_decomposition/3D decomposition/Readme.md

+### Note that:
+Each input variable should align to the image attributes

 ##### Input variables:
 - InGrd:
    * cell variable.
 Each column in the cell should be a image matrix read by *'grdread2.m'*